B0neShAd0w/Hacktoria/Collaborations/Corporate Espionage.md

 ```

-We have now found 4 of the 5 hints.\
+We have now found 4 of the 5 "easter eggs".\
-Hint 1: C0ffee\
+Egg 1: C0ffee\
-Hint 2: r3mUV8y5\
+Egg 2: r3mUV8y5\
-Hint 3: M1cr0s0ft\
+Egg 3: M1cr0s0ft\
-Hint 5: Velocity9
+Egg 5: Velocity9

-We also found a hint as to where the easter egg is located, however this is pretty useless without hint number 4.
+We also found a hint as to how to claim your "Easter Egg", however this is pretty useless without egg number 4.

 Let's run the find command again, but this time against our own home directory.